My advice to someone newly diagnosed with MS

 5. WATCH THESE FILMS - these are fantastic resources

 I found these films in my research days and they really helped me put the pieces of the puzzle together.
 They were so fascinating to me and helped me understand the illness so much.
 I've realised that by gaining some in-depth knowledge it further compelled me to galvanise the changes i'd made.
-It made me understand why nutrition, stress, meditation and mind over matter, are so important in healing your body.
+It made me understand why nutrition, stress, meditation and mind over matter are so important for healing my body.

 Understand the Powers of Vitamin D3